Mathgobbo/beyonders-site/src/articles/github-flow-branching-strategy.md

 ---

 Github Flow is the name of a poupular branching strategy, widely adopted by it's benefits, advantages and convenience.
 Very easy to understand, so anyone in the team can participate in the release process!
-We already talked about [Github Flow and other branching strategies in this post](/blog/post/git-branching-strategies), so if you're curious them, don't miss the chance and read that article!
+We already talked about [Github Flow and other branching strategies in this post](/blog/post/git-branching-strategies), so if you're curious about them, don't miss the chance and read that article!

 But let's go!